 How to Clean a Wool Rug

 Wool is a natural and renewable fiber that helps deter bacterial growth, repel stains, and inhibit the growth of dust mites.
+Most rugs, especially Oriental rugs are made with wool fibers.
 It is typically recommended to have wool area rugs professionally cleaned and dried, but with the proper supplies and steps to follow, doing it yourself is doable.

-Here is a step-by-step guide on how to clean a wool rug – to remove stains and keep it looking great:
+Here is a step-by-step guide on how to clean a wool rug – to remove stains and keep it looking great in between professional Oriental and area rug cleanings:

 - Shake/beat – Take the wool area rug outside to shake it.
 This removes any particles stuck to the rug.